 This post explores FAA policy and ADHD, especially regarding medication.
 Originally published in 2012, it’s one of my most perennially popular posts.
 I try to keep it updated, so if you have new information, please share in a comment.

 Now, it’s common lore that folks with ADHD gravitate to flying planes.
 Whether or not that is true, I do field many questions about ADHD-related restrictions on becoming a pilot.

-For example, one question came from the spouse of a commercial airline pilot.
-Her husband has been diagnosed with ADHD (and, from her report, displays strong symptoms at home).
+One question came from the spouse of a commercial airline pilot.
+Her husband has been diagnosed with ADHD.
+From her report, symptoms manifested strongly at home.
 But, she claimed that FAA guidelines prohibit him from taking medication for it.
 Could this be true?
 Yes, it is true.

-Another example: A young man I know diagnosed with ADHD at age 23 finds this prohibition completely unfair.
-Becoming a pilot is his lifelong dream; seeing the disappointment on his face is heartbreaking.
+Another example: A young man I know diagnosed with ADHD at age 23, rails against this prohibition as absolutely unfair.
+Becoming a pilot is his lifelong dream.
+Seeing the disappointment on his face is heartbreaking.

 Let’s remember: ADHD is a highly variable syndrome.
 Moreover, it affects individuals.
+Many of whom also have ADHD-related sleep disorders that impair cognition all on their own.
 There are no cookie-cutter descriptions, answers, or strategies.

 As best I can make out, this is the bottom line for potential pilots with ADHD: